the-teachingRSE-project/competencies/competencies.md

 This definition is broader than in [@FAIR4RS] and is the outcome of a recent discussion in [@Gruenpeter2021].

-Using this, Research Software Engineers are now people who create or improve research software and/or the structures that the software interacts with in the computational ecosystem of a research domain.
+Building on this, Research Software Engineers are classed as people who create or improve research software and/or the structures that the software interacts with in the computational ecosystem of a research domain.
-They are highly skilled team members who can also conduct their own research as part of their role.
+They are highly skilled team members who may also choose to conduct their own research as part of their role.
+However, we also recognise that many RSEs have chosen specifically to focus on a technical role as an alternative to a traditional research role because they enjoy and wish to focus on the development of research software.

-The paper builds on a workshop session held as part of the German Research Software Engineering Conference (deRSE23), held in Paderborn, Germany in February 2023.
+This paper builds on a workshop session held as part of the German Research Software Engineering Conference (deRSE23), held in Paderborn, Germany in February 2023 [@deRSE23].
-The aim is to provide a set of generic skills, agnostic of specific software or the scientific domains, which a research software engineer (RSE) should acquire during training and formal education.
+The aim is to define a set of generic skills, agnostic of specific technical capabilities or research domains, which a Research Software Engineer (RSE) should acquire during training and formal education.
 By defining these competencies, we provide a guiding framework to facilitate